azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

 ```

 The [Support Request Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#support-request-contributor) role has an action, `Microsoft.Support/*`, which makes the role [eligible for partner earned credit](https://docs.microsoft.com/s/partner-center/azure-roles-perms-pec) (PEC).

+All PEC eligible roles include write and/or delete actions.
+Read actions are insufficient for PEC eligibility.

 Another important role in the authorizations array is [Managed Services Registration Assignment Delete Role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#managed-services-registration-assignment-delete-role).
 This allows the managed services provider to [delete assignments](https://docs.microsoft.com/azure/lighthouse/how-to/remove-delegation#service-providers) assigned to their tenant.
 Without that role you would be forced to ask the customer to delete the assignment.